 When the second batch of chicken thighs are done, leave the fat in the pan.
 Add the shallots and garlic to the remaining rendered fat, stirring frequently and scraping up the browned bits of chicken until shallots are translucent and garlic is fragrant, about 4 minutes.

-Add the mustard, vinegar, apple cider, and sage to the pan and whisk to combine.
+Add the mustard, vinegar, apple cider, chicken stock, and sage to the pan and whisk to combine.
 Bring the sauce to a boil, then turn heat down to a simmer.
 Allow the dijon sauce to reduce slightly, then season with salt to taste.

 Add the kale to the dijon sauce and keep turning it over in the pan until it is wilted, then add the apple slices and stir to combine.

 Place the chicken thighs back into the pan and bake uncovered in the oven for 25 minutes.

 To remove kale leaves from stems, fold the leaves toward each other and grasp with one hand, then grasp stem with the other hand.
 Pull both hands away from each other, the leaves will come off easily.